Operation Enduring Freedom: Operation Enduring Freedom (OEF) in Afghanistan

-The Taliban
+Taliban

 Seizing upon a power vacuum after the Soviets withdrew from Afghanistan after their invasion, the Taliban governed Afghanistan from 1996 to 2001.
 Their extreme interpretation of Islamic law prompted them to ban music, television, sports, and dancing, and enforce harsh judicial penalties (See Human rights in Afghanistan).
 Amputation was an accepted form of punishment for stealing, and public executions could often be seen at the Kabul football stadium.
 Women's rights groups around the world were frequently critical as the Taliban banned women from appearing in public or holding many jobs outside the home.
 They drew further criticism when they destroyed the Buddhas of Bamyan, historical statues nearly 1,500 years old, because the Buddhas were considered idols.

 In 1996, Saudi dissident Osama bin Laden moved to Afghanistan.
 When the Taliban came to power, bin Laden was able to forge an alliance between the Taliban and his al-Qaeda organization.
 It is understood that al-Qaeda-trained fighters known as the 055 Brigade were integrated with the Taliban army between 1997 and 2001.
 It has been suggested that the Taliban and bin Laden had very close connections.

 U.S.-led coalition action

 On 20 September 2001, the U.S. stated that Osama bin Laden was behind the 11 September attacks in 2001.
-The US made a five-point ultimatum to the Taliban:
+The U.S. made a five-point ultimatum to the Taliban: